sendaifun/solana-agent-kit/README.md

 ### Deposit into your Drift account

-Deposit tokens into your drift account.
+Deposit tokens into your Drift account.

 ```typescript
 const {txSig} = await agent.depositToDriftUserAccount(100, "USDC")